 Many professionals in applied behavior analysis (ABA) provide services to people with autism spectrum disorder (ASD).
 That’s because the practice of behavior analysis is widely recognized as an effective method of treating behavior disorders, specifically for children with autism.
-Yet, there are many other Board Certified Behavior Analyst® (BCBA®) jobs available to practitioners.
+Yet there are many other Board Certified Behavior Analyst (BCBA) jobs available to practitioners.

 What Can You Do With an Applied Behavior Analysis Degree?

-- Conduct assessments
+- Conducting assessments

-- Identify the function of challenging behavior
+- Identifying the function of challenging behavior

-- Design and implement behavior support plans
+- Designing and implementing behavior support plans

 What Other Behavior Analysis Jobs Are Available?

-- Behavioral gerontology—This role focuses on helping seniors battle obesity, depression, diabetes, neurocognitive disorders, and other conditions.
+- Behavioral gerontology: This role focuses on helping seniors battle obesity, depression, diabetes, neurocognitive disorders, and other conditions.

-- Behavioral treatment of substance use disorders—Behavioral approaches here can prevent and treat misuse of legal and illegal drugs and associated psychosocial problems.
+- Behavioral treatment of substance use disorders: Behavioral approaches here can prevent and treat misuse of legal and illegal drugs and associated psychosocial problems.

 What Does the Future Look Like for Behavior Analysts?